actgardner/impala-football-heatmap/README.md

     LOAD DATA LOCAL INPATH 'full-game' INTO TABLE soccer;
     LOAD DATA LOCAL INPATH 'sensors.csv' INTO TABLE sensors;

-In web.rb configure IMPALA_SERVER to point to an Impala daemon on your cluster
+In web.rb configure IMPALA_SERVER to point to an Impala daemon on your cluster.

-Start the server with 'ruby web.rb'.
-You should be able to see the visualization by pointing your browser at port 4567 on your server.
+Start the server with 'sudo ruby web.rb'.

 #Partitioning